TITLE 6 PRIMARY AND SECONDARY EDUCATION

 (12) coordinate

-and terminating school employees pursuant to Section 22-5-4 NMSA 1978 and the
+discharging and terminating school employees pursuant to the School Personnel

 C. Duties